ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-intro.md

    * Disaster recovery plans and procedures - Details on how to recover the service at another location due to a disaster at the primary location.
    * Service level agreement - The agreed service parameters such as operational level agreements, key point indicators, availability goals, recovery point objectives, recovery time objective.

 Most IT organizations have multiple runbooks that act as their reference manuals.
-This series of documentation is designed for use as a general runbook for your organization using vCenter Server instances.
+This series of documentation is designed for use as a general runbook for your organization using {{site.data.keyword.vcf-auto-short}} instances.
 While every runbook's content is specific to the organization's needs, the methodology of runbook creation is fairly standard and uses the following two stages.

 * The first stage is to decide which procedures need to be documented, and when listed, document each one with sufficient detail.
 * The second stage is ongoing and consists of maintaining, updating, and correcting these procedures, adding new procedures and retiring procedures that are no longer needed.